 I received a letter today from the City of Aurora (Colorado) stating contempt of court proceedings will be started against me if I do not call the Jury's Commissioner's office within 10 days, which I'll be sure to do.
 But I never received a summons.
-Can I really be held in contempt of court under...
+Can I really be held in contempt...
 Read more »

 Yes, you can wait until you become a Colorado resident to change your name.
 Where and when you choose to change your name is a personal choice (beyond applicable state requirements related to updating of records).

 You can challenge both orders.
 It is usually unwise to challenge a temporary order because they are of such a short duration (and also not usually cost-effective for the legal fees).
 Permanent orders can also be challenged by: (1) requesting a rehearing (usually within 21 days of the order), (2)...Read more »

 I realize timing is everything.
 I know I retired during a bad time for the Federal govt & the veterans retirement system, that is, between 2008 & 2015, when there was not a Streamlined, one-stop process for honorable & medically retired personnel.